Living the (Fever) Dream

 We snickered about our finances like two villains in a cheesy Batman sequel (though honestly, aren't they all a little cheesy?), but I had to rush off—apparently it was a matter of life-or-death —to tell a colleague I hadn’t seen in 15 years about my new website.

-He was so thrilled his head literally exploded like a piñata, showering candy corn and cash all around me.
-Which I didn't find weird at all and instead quickly scooped it all up.
+He was so excited his head exploded like a piñata, showering candy corn and cash all around me.
+Which I didn't find weird at all as I quickly scooped it all up.
 I do love me some candy corn, after all...

 Now, here’s the really weird part…